Thomas D'Alesandro III: Mayor of Baltimore

 D'Alesandro ran for mayor in 1967 as a Democrat and easily defeated Republican challenger Arthur W. Sherwood, winning all 555 of the city's precincts.

 As Baltimore's 44th mayor, he opened new schools, built a new police headquarters and pushed for open housing.
 D'Alesandro got Baltimoreans to approve an $80 million bond issue to build schools.
 He devised summer recreation programs for the city's youth, such as mobile pools and day camps, and also laid legislative groundwork for the Inner Harbor development.

-D'Alesandro's one term as mayor was dominated by civil unrest and budgetary troubles.
+D'Alesandro's term as mayor was dominated by civil unrest and budgetary troubles.
 In 1968, D'Alesandro ordered the relocation of the East-West Expressway, unstarted since 1941, to be rerouted through the Western Cemetery, then cancelled the project.
 He later implemented a HUD program to finance 475 of the vacant homes abandoned after they were previously condemned to create "homes for the poor".
 The homes were demolished in 1974, with The Rouse Company creditors abandoning the project.

+In the late 1960s and early 1970s, Federal agencies proposed multi-lane expressways severely that would impact the Federal Hill neighborhood, and drastically impacted Baltimore's character.
+As Federal Hill had been newly elevated to the National Register of Historic Places, a Section 106 Review was invoked requiring the federal agency (i.e., the Department of Transportation) to assess the effect of its actions on historic resources: "a compromise was suggested by the mayor [D'Alesandro]; the Federal Hill community was to be actively involved in developing a highway plan that would reflect its concern for the preservation of the historic area.
+Community meetings were organized to help people to understand the many problems that had resulted from years of mistrust and indecision.
+A survey of the area was then conducted.
+This survey proved useful in clarifying the goals of historic preservation so that plans could be developed for an alignment that would meet those goals."